De-Panther/unity-webxr-export/docs/project-setup.md

 Click on `File > Build & Run`, select a destination folder and Unity will compile your code and and launch the game in your **default** browser.
 If you want to open the game in another browser, copy and paste the URL of the game.

-Under the hood, when clicking `Build & Run` Unity will place all the needed files in the selected folder and will spin up a development web server pointing there.
+Under the hood, when clicking `Build & Run`, Unity will place all the needed files in the selected folder and will spin up a development web server pointing there.
 If you want to provide your own server, choose `File > Build` instead.

 ## 8. Adapt your game